diablodale/dp.docs/docs/_max/dp.kinect2.md

 I have created a workaround in the plugin codebase.
 It requires you copy the `Kinect20.Face.xxx.dll` and the `NuiDatabase` folder into the same folder as the collective.

-Please remember that your license for dp.kinect2 is only for one computer.
+Please remember that your license for {{ page.title }} is only for one computer.
 You or your customers need
 <a href="https://hidale.com/shop/{{- page.title | slugify -}}/">additional licenses</a> for each computer
 on which your standalone or collective runs.